MetaboHUB-MetaToul/IsoGroup/doc/tutorials_untargeted.rst

 :unlabeled: Name of the unlabeled sample used to enhance the annotation of isotopologues.
 This introduces new columns in the output file indicating whether features are detected in the unlabeled sample, as well as the calculation of the Mx+1/Mx ratio, which can be used as additional criteria for isotopologue annotation.

 :fully_labeled: Name of the fully labeled sample used to enhance the annotation of isotopologues.
 This introduces new columns in the output file indicating whether features are detected in the fully labeled sample, which can be used as an additional criterion for isotopologue annotation.
+:Verbose: If set, the console and the log-file will contain all information necessary to check intermediate results of the annotation process.

 ..  _`Output data`: